yodacatmeow/indoor-noise/indoor-noise-set/SNU-B36-50E/README.md

 *(ToDo: img_19 positions)*

-Each audio clip can be labeled as a noise type and a position.
+Each audio clip can be labeled as a noise type and a position, where the first row of the following table denotes the distance from the origin along the X axis.

 ![](https://github.com/yodacatmeow/indoor-noise/blob/master/indoor-noise-set/SNU-B36-50E/figure/categories.jpeg)

 ## Citing

 ```
-@inproceedings{choi2018floornoise,
-  title={Classification of noise between floors in a building using pre-trained deep convolutional neural networks},
+@article{choi2019floornoise,
+  title={Classification of inter-floor noise type/position via supervised learning},
-  author={Choi, Hwiyong and Lee, Seungjun and Yang, Haesang and Seong, Woojae},
+  author={Choi, Hwiyong and Yang, Haesang and Lee, Seungjun and Seong, Woojae},
-  booktitle={2018 16th International Workshop on Acoustic Signal Enhancement (IWAENC)},
-  pages={535--539},
-  year={2018},
-  organization={IEEE}
+  booktitle={not determined},
+  pages={XXX--XXX},
+  year={2019},
+  organization={XXX}
 }
 ```

-## TODO
+## ToDo

 - Metadata: event_start_s, event_end_s
+- Citing